Transport in Milford Sound: Bus pooling

 In winter, during those times that the road remains open, coach numbers on the Milford Road have been observed as not dropping in the same degree as visitor numbers, with coaches often travelling largely empty.
 It has been proposed that initiatives be considered to force or entice tourism operators to pool their transport resources for greater efficiency.

 Mandatory park & ride

-It has been proposed that a park & ride shuttle bus facility should be established at a location such as Te Anau, Te Anau Downs or Eglington Valley.
+It has been proposed that a park & ride shuttle bus facility should be established at a location such as Te Anau, Te Anau Downs or Eglinton Valley.
 Access to Milford Sound would be restricted to bus shuttles operating from here (and private vehicles during off-peak times).
 Staggering the departure would help reduce congestion both on the road and at the viewing spots.
 However, the proposal was considered to reduce tourism operator and tourist freedom, as well as to add transfer times to an already very long journey.
 Finally, it would take away the free right of access.
 As such, it was negatively reviewed and is unlikely to proceed.